 Slowly but surely, the "roads" will be flooded with self-driving vehicles.
 It is time we need to re-look at the whole transport landscape through a different lens rather than the current landscape of man-driving cars.

 To take advantage of self-driving cars, we have to think about our transport system as a circulation system rather than a logistical system.

 What is the difference?

 We need to design new vehicles.
 First will be looking at the current seat configuration of 2+3(+3 for larger vehicles).
-Should each "car" be just the individual seat and these seats can be combined in any configuration while still "driving" along the roads.
+Should each "car" be just the individual seat and these seats can be combined in any configuration while still "driving" along the roads?
 What computation complexity will it result and will it post any safety hazards, etc?

-Current age, roads are widen to allow a higher throughput of vehicles because there is coordination to get to the office areas at the same time but no coordination to give way to each other.
+Current age, roads are widened to allow a higher throughput of vehicles because there is coordination to get to the office areas at the same time but no coordination to give way to each other.
 An analogy is like everyone trying to get out of the cinema (if you still go to one) through the door.
 Without coordination, everyone is still bunched up at the door, regardless of how wide it is.

-With self-driving cars, the coordination is increase easily through better communication with each other.
+With self-driving cars, the coordination is increased easily through better communication with each other.
 As such, we might be able to also claim back some of the roads, and perhaps turn them into cycling lanes instead.

 If you are interested in how the transition phase should be done, check out my other article here (Smart City: Autonomous Vehicles).

-What are you thoughts after reading this?
+What are your thoughts after reading this?

 Consider supporting my work by buying me a "coffee" here. :)